johnpeart/johnpeart.github.io/src/posts/blogpost/2016-03-12-text-mining-tweets-from-the-2016-brits.md

 ![Bar chart of Best British Female tweets][FemaleMentions]{.rounded}

 The other nominees are barely mentioned throughout the night.
-Looking at the total tweets for each nominee in this category, it's clear that no-one by Adele got a look in on the night.
+Looking at the total tweets for each nominee in this category, it’s clear that no-one by Adele got a look in on the night.
 Over 45,000 tweets referenced Adele; Jess Glynne was referenced less than 5,000 times, and the others barely even a 1,000.
 Laura Manning, in fact, didn't feature in a single tweet in this data set.

 ### Tweets about Adele